-In some ways, the latest USDA cattle inventory – construed by many as bearish for the market – did contain some generally positive news.
+In some ways, the latest USDA cattle inventory – construed by many as bearish for the market – did contain some generally positive news for the U.S.

 For example, the growth in the American herd would seem to indicate the end of a multi-year drought on the southern Plains that burned up pastures and forced many producers to sell off their herds due to a lack of feed.
 That’s good news for people farming and ranching in the affected areas.